wavefrontHQ/wftop/README.md

   * Java >= 11
   * maven (to compile)
   * Any Wavefront cluster >= 2019-18.8
+    * Older Wavefront clusters will still work with wftop but pps and % Accessed information will not be accurate/available.

 ## Overview
   * Simply run mvn clean install to compile the tool